MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/ConvertFrom-Csv.md

 Enter column headers as a comma-separated list.
 Do not enclose the header string in quotation marks.

-Enclose each item in quotation marks (single or double).
+Enclose each column header in quotation marks (single or double).

 If you enter fewer column headers than there are data columns, the remaining data columns are discarded.